v1: Learning to Point Visual Tokens for Multimodal Grounded Reasoning: Method

 At each decoding step \( t \), the model computes two distributions: (1) a generation distribution over the vocabulary \( V \), producing logits \( \text{logit}_{\text{gen}} \in \mathbb{R}^{|V|} \), and (2) a pointing distribution over the input positions \( C \), producing logits \( \text{logit}_{\text{ptr}} \in \mathbb{R}^K \).
 The final output logits are defined as:

 where \( [\cdot \,\|\, \cdot] \) denotes concatenation.
-Pointing logits are computed by attending over the input sequence:
+Pointing logits are computed by attending over the image sequence:

 where \( h_t \) is the decoder hidden state at step \( t \), \( L_q \) and \( L_k \) are learned linear projections, and the scaling factor \( \sqrt{D} \) follows standard attention practice.
-We omit the gating module \( \lambda \) used in previous work, as the logit types are defined over disjoint spaces and do not require interpolation.
+We omit the gating module \( \lambda \) as the logit types are defined over disjoint spaces and do not require interpolation.

 During inference, if the model selects an index in \( V \), the next token \( x_t \) is emitted as the corresponding vocabulary token.
 If the model selects an index \( k \in C \), the token is represented as a pointer \( x_t = \langle \text{ptr}:c_k \rangle \).
 On the subsequent decoding step, the input embedding at position \( t \) is replaced with the continuous vector \( c_k \), enabling the model to attend directly to the referenced content.